Parliamentary.ai

 Description

-The Food Labelling (Environmental Sustainability) Bill requires the Secretary of State to create a labelling scheme for food sold in the UK.
-This scheme will include a kitemark to identify products with environmentally sustainable origins.
-The definition of "environmentally sustainable" will consider factors such as protection of endangered species habitats, biodiversity preservation, deforestation avoidance, and carbon emissions.
-The scheme will also outline enforcement methods and potential civil penalties for incorrect labelling.
-The bill requires consultation with devolved administrations (Scotland, Wales, and Northern Ireland) before regulations are finalized.
-A draft of the scheme must be presented to Parliament within a year of the Act's passing.
+The Bill requires the Secretary of State to establish a labelling scheme via regulations.
+This scheme will include a kitemark signifying environmentally sustainable origins.
+The definition of "environmentally sustainable" must consider factors such as protection of endangered species habitats, prevention of biodiversity loss and deforestation, and avoidance of significant carbon emission increases.
+The scheme will also outline enforcement and civil penalty mechanisms for improper labelling or kitemark usage.
+The regulations must be approved by both Houses of Parliament after consultation with devolved administrations (Scottish, Welsh, and Northern Ireland).

 Government Spending